Raleigh Motorcycle Accident Lawyer

 Common Injuries in NC Motorcycle Crashes

 If you are involved in a motorcycle accident, the likelihood of being injured is extremely high.
 Ninety-eight percent of motorcycle riders involved in multiple-vehicle collisions are injured, and 96 percent of those in single-vehicle collisions.
-Common injuries include:
+Common motorcycle accident injuries include:

 - Limb amputations